 Anyone can create a “Discord server” for free.
 Users can join as many servers as they want, and each server is essentially its own independent community.
 Servers can have text channels and voice channels, and the server owner can tweak pretty much everything about it.
 Discord hosts the servers itself.

 In other words, you and your friends can get set up and running within minutes.
 Servers are private and people can only join them through invite links (a “public” server is one with a permanent public invite link that anyone can use).
-Discord has many social features beyond just the voice chat client, making it one of the best social networks for gamers.
+Discord has many features beyond just the voice chat client—it’s one of the best game launchers to organize and launch your PC games.
+It’s also one of the best social networks for gamers!

 The Cons of Discord